It's the dawn of Mueller's March madness

 Belarus-born Anastasia Vashukevich claims she has an hour of audio recordings and photos of meetings.
 She also claims to be the former mistress of Russian billionaire Oleg Deripaska, and says she witnessed several meetings in 2016 and 2017 between the oligarch and and at least three unnamed Americans.

 Back in Washington, what passed for normality in the Trump era went on in the shadow of the Russia storm.
 Trump met Israeli Prime Minister Benjamin Netanyahu, who is himself under a legal cloud, fighting several cases of alleged corruption.
 America's allies piled desperate pressure on the White House to try to head of steel and aluminum tariffs promised by Trump that could spark a trade war.
+And the White House announced that the President will appear alongside Swedish Prime Minister Löfven in the East Room on Tuesday, where he will take questions from reporters.

 But March 5, 2018, will forever be remembered as the day of Nunberg TV.